CENTRE-UB PhD Studentships

 To be eligible for a PhD studentship, you are required to have obtained or are expected to obtain at least a 2.1 degree classification from a UK university (or equivalent for a non-UK university) in an area related to the specific PhD project.
 Please check the specific requirements for your chosen project.
 If you have questions about your eligibility, please contact the supervisor of the PhD project.

-Both home and international applicants are invited to apply.
+Only home applicants are invited to apply.
 To be classed as a home applicant, candidates must meet the following criteria: a) be a UK National (meeting residency requirements), or b) have settled status, or c) have pre-settled status (meeting residency requirements), or d) have indefinite leave to remain or enter.
-If you do not meet these criteria above, you would be classed as an International applicant.

 Projects